 Skip to contents

-This article shows how to add tidal and bathymetry data to WATLAS data and provides an example of how to subset by specific times within the tide and plot the data with bathymetry.
+This article shows how to add tidal and bathymetry data to WATLAS data, subset data within tidal cycle, and visualise the tracking data on the bathymetry.

 Load packages and movement data